neuromore/Doc/StyleGuide.md

-#Chapter
+#Introduction

+Explain what this chapter is about.
+This chapter is about how to extend the documentation.
+We will first walk through how to create a new markdown file and how to embed it into the documentation structure and then move on to a style guide for the markdowns.

+#Creating a chapter

+Create a new markdown file and name it after your indended documentation chapter.
+For example "GettingStarted.md" or "HowToCreateClassifiers.md".
+If the documentation chapter belongs to neuromore Studio, put it into the "neuromoreStudio" subfolder.
+Don't put a documentation markdown file into the GitHub root directory (other than this one).

+After creating the markdown file, we need to embed it to the "Files.json" so that the online documentation knows there is a new file.
+Each time we access the documentation, this json file is parsed and the markdown files are added as chapters.
+Add a new json object to the "Files.json".
+The "name" is the visual name in the online documentation and "relative" is the relative filename starting at the GitHub root folder.
+After saving the "Files.json" it might take some minutes until your new chapter is actually visible in the documentation.

+#Writing your chapter

+Let us assume we want to write a "Getting Started" chapter for our neuromore Studio documentation section.
+In this case we create a markdown file called "GettingStarted.md" in the "neuromoreStudio" subfolder and adjust the "Files.json" accordingly.
+As the name of the chapter is already embedded into the "Files.json" as well as the filename, we don't put that into the markdown file as main headline anymore.
+Else we will see the same headline three times in the documentation.

+#Introduction

-Only use one main chapter at the very top.
-Do a brief introduction about what this markdown file is about before using subchapters.
-Always put one new line between a chapter and the text and afterwards again.
+You can do a brief introduction section (#) about what this markdown file is.
+Always put one new line between a section and the text and afterwards again.

-##Subchapter on Signal Processing
+#Documentation continued

+This is another section (#).

+##Subsection on how to do headlines

-Begin words in chapter headlines with capital letters like in scientific papers.
-Don't do for connecting workds like "on", "and" etc.
+Begin the very first word in headlines with a capital letter.

-###Subsubchapter and Text Blocks
+This is a subsection (##).

+###Subsubsection and text blocks

+This is a subsubsection (###).
 Only go to this hierarchy level.
 If you need further splitting up use lists like this:

 - This is about group A
 - This is about group B